hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 ## Contract account virtual address

-With the addition of virtual addresses and the separation of alias logic allows a contract account to represent its contract address with its virtual address.
+With the addition of virtual addresses and the separation of alias, network logic allows a contract account to represent its contract address with its virtual address.

-Note: A migration may be required to scan contracts, retrieve their evmAddress value and set it as the single virtual address on the account.

-Note2: Contract account should be explicit prevented from updating their virtual address.

 ## Community product impacts